mlefkir/Tonari.jl/docs/src/periodogram.md

 # Periodogram computation

 The periodogram is an estimator for the power spectral density of a time series.
 It is defined as the squared magnitude of the discrete Fourier transform of the time series.
-We use the [FFTW.jl](https://github.com/JuliaMath/FFTW.jl) package to compute the discrete Fourier transform efficiently:
+We use [FFTW.jl](https://github.com/JuliaMath/FFTW.jl) to compute the discrete Fourier transform efficiently:

 ```math
 X(f) = \sum_{n=1}^{N} x_n e^{-2\pi i f n \Delta t}
 ```

 where $x_n$ is the time series , $f$ is the frequency, and $\Delta t$ is the time interval between data points.
 The periodogram is then defined as

 ```math
 I(f) = \frac{2}{T} |X(f)|^2